 Primarily for this project, I am only going to focus on #2: Driver delivery's perspective.
 This is because if we can better track the driver, we can optimize and confidently give customers the best drop off time.

-I reached out to a couple of drivers I know and learned:
+By reaching out to a couple of drivers helped me learn:

 As long as drivers make their deliveries within the day, they can do anything they want, including a plausible 3 hour nap.